-8. Outside Assistance
+9. Outside Assistance

 - a.
 Competitors are advised that rescue / support vessels may be limited.
-It is the competitors decision to accept outside assistance when offered.
+It is the competitor's decision to accept outside assistance when offered.
 Competitors should keep in mind that it is often only possible to relaunch foil kites for a short period of time after capsizing.
 Competitors should consider accepting immediate relaunch assistance instead of trying to relaunch themselves until it is not possible to relaunch, resulting in rescue and the possibility to miss more than just the race in question. - b.
-If a competitor is in doubt whether he complied with RRS 41 he should report the incident to the jury.
+If a competitor is in doubt whether he complied with RRS 41 he should report the incident to the jury. - c.
+Kites shall be changed only in the launching area.

-9. Safety and Coach Boats
+10. Safety and Coach Boats

 - a.
-The race committee may display code flag "Victor" at any time to release coach boats from their assigned place. - b.
-The race committee may call individual coach boats to request assistance. - c.
+The race committee may display code flag "Victor" at any time to release support vessels from their assigned place to aid rescue operations. - b.
+The race committee may call individual support vessels to request assistance. - c.
 To assist safety vessels the following signals should be used by competitors:

-I require assistance Wave an open palm on an outstretched arm I am "OK" and do not require assistance Make an open "O" by placing hand on head
+I require assistance Wave an open palm on an outstretched arm